uvarc/rc-learning/content/courses/python-introduction/function_arguments.md

 {{< code-download file="/courses/python-introduction/scripts/args_kwargs.py" lang="python" >}}

 In this context, the asterisk (`*`) is called the _unpacking operator_.
-Notice that `args` are read into a tuple and `kwargs` are read into a dictionary.
+Python reads the `args` into a tuple and any `kwargs` into a dictionary.

 Variable-length arguments and keyword arguments are particularly common in packages.
 Even if you never write a code that uses them, you will almost certainly _use_ them in code.
-Variable-length keyword arguments are particularly common in packages.
 For example, we started our Python adventure with the `plot` function from [Matplotlib](/courses/python-programming-introduction/matplotlib).
 We specified two positional arguments
 ```python
 plt.plot(x,y)
 ```